CubicZebra/informatics/docs/source/tutorial/tut_func.rst

 _`Pipe style code`
 ~~~~~~~~~~~~~~~~~~

-With unit instances, dataflow support pipe coding style, whose form is even as readily comprehensible as plain
+With unit instances, informatics support pipe coding style, whose form is even as readily comprehensible as plain
 description.
 For instance, image processing steps from cropping, de-noising, resampling, then using two different
 method to make augmentation, compare their results, and finally save the compared result can be implemented as: